Master Clash of Clans Base Layout Design: Gaming Diary's Complete Strategic Framework

 Principle 3: Core vs. Perimeter Strategy

-Every effective clash of clans base layout separates critical buildings into two categories: core buildings (protected deep inside) and perimeter buildings (positioned outside).
+Every effective Clash of Clans base layout separates critical buildings into two categories: core buildings (protected deep inside) and perimeter buildings (positioned outside).

 Core Buildings (Protect Deep Inside):